leoanthonyc/smart_pension/README.md

 Fellow developers can extend these base classes to meet future requirements.

-## Nice to have
+## Nice to have, nice to try
+- Create a wrapper around `Scanner` and `Repository`
-Create an abstraction for a page visit for easy storage and sorting.
+- Create an abstraction for a page visit for easy storage and sorting.
+- Implement extensibility by not extending classes